Soimuen11/FreeWiki/tips-and-tricks.markdown

 9. [Useful programs to combine with neomutt](https://neomutt.org/contrib/useful-programs)
 10. [A great article explaining how set up everything](https://stevelosh.com/blog/2012/10/the-homely-mutt)

+Optional step: Install **pass** to make your password management more secure.

 ## Hdparm

 **hdparm** is a command line utility to set and view hardware parameters of hard